 Introduction to Newcastle, Oklahoma

 Newcastle, Oklahoma, in McClain county, is 9 miles W of Norman, Oklahoma and 15 miles S of Oklahoma City, Oklahoma.
 The city benefits from easy access to the nearby cities and towns that it shares the Oklahoma City metropolitan area with.
-Newcastle contains a population of approximately 5,434.

 The city of Newcastle started as a settlement along the Ozark Trail, now known as US Highway 62.
 Located along the South Canadian River, the city is named after the town of Newcastle, Texas.
 The city was incorporated as South Newcastle in 1962, but received its current name in 1965.